nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ---

-## 2. Add a second step that runs GATK HaplotypeCaller on the indexed BAM file
+## 2. Add a second process to run GATK HaplotypeCaller on the indexed BAM file

+Now that we have an index for our input file, we can move on to setting up the variant calling step, which is the interesting part of the workflow.

 ### 2.1.
 Define the variant calling process

+Let's write a process, which we'll call `GATK_HAPLOTYPECALLER`, describing the variant calling operation.

 ```groovy title="hello-gatk.nf"
 /*